intel/trusted-certificate-issuer/docs/quote-attestation-api.md

 ## Overview

-This document describes about the API provided by the SGX operator for integrating external key services for securely provisioning the certificate authority private key and certificate.
+This document describes Trusted Certificate Service (TCS) API used for integrating with external key services to securely provision the certificate authority private key and certificate.

 ## QuoteAttestation CRD